-I dislike Annie Get Your Gun not because it’s an awful film (though it is), nor because Betty Hutton as Annie roars out her songs like a wounded heifer (though she does), nor even because there isn’t a comma in the title (because it needs one) but because the basic picture of Annie Oakley is all wrong.
+I dislike Annie Get Your Gun not because it’s an bad film (though it is), nor because Betty Hutton as Annie roars out her songs like a wounded heifer (though she does), nor even because there isn’t a comma in the title (because it needs one) but because the basic picture of Annie Oakley is all wrong.
 Hutton, taking the role Ethel Merman had in the Broadway show, plays her as a hillbilly tomboy, a sort of sharpshootin’ Doris Day-style Calamity Jane, and it’s quite wrong.
-Oakley was a demure, proper lady who skillfully projected a persona of “little miss”, even as a married woman in her thirties, but she was never less than a Victorian lady in all matters of propriety and dress.
+Oakley was a demure, proper person who skillfully projected a persona of “little miss”, even as a married woman in her thirties, but she was never less than a Victorian lady in all matters of propriety and dress.

 The real Annie with her gun

 It is true that I am biased.
 I don’t care for musicals at all.
 I find them inherently silly and don’t like the style of music (though I love opera and have no problem with musical drama as such).
 But these tawdry Hollywood versions of garish Broadway shows are painful.
 I only watched it because of its vaguely Western subject matter, out of duty.

 Doris Day, Judy Garland, Ginger Rogers were all considered